 Alocasia baginda, or more commonly called either Alocasia ‘Dragon Scale’ or Alocasia ‘Silver Dragon’ are variants of a single species of Alocasia native to Eastern Borneo.
-These plants come from is unknown; however, based on the general location and preference of related species, it’s thought that A. baginda is well-adapted to the areas of Borneo that have a lot of limestone and where the soils would be high in calcium carbonate.
-Established plants become beautiful specimens that produce an abundance of offsets (corms) once established.
-There is also an Alocasia ‘Pink Dragon’ which deceivingly may seem like it’s part of the “family of dragons”, but based on leaf shape, color and texture, I doubt this type is actually Alocasia baginda—the trouble is there is limited species information on this group of jewel Alocasias—but if I find out otherwise, I’ll update this post.
+The exact location where these plants come from is unknown; however, based on the general location and preference of related species, it’s thought that A. baginda is well-adapted to the areas of Borneo that have a lot of limestone and where the soils would be high in calcium carbonate.
+Established plants become beautiful specimens that produce an abundance of offshoots (referred to as Alocasia ‘corms’ or ‘bulbils’).
+There is also an Alocasia ‘Pink Dragon’ which deceivingly may seem like it’s part of the “family of dragons”, but that cultivar of Alocasia is not baginda and is considered to be a hybrid of other species.

 I acquired my two plants Sept 10, 2020 (quite recently); so, this care sheet is largely based on research and early observation (not on long-term personal experience).
-So far my plants are doing well and growing quickly, so I stand behind the information I’m about to cover.
+As of now my plants are doing well and growing quickly, so I stand behind the information I’m about to cover.
 As with all of my content on this site, I intend to update this care sheet as my plants age.
 If you’re a new Aroid grower, you may want to refer to my other post on Aroids Care & Culture – Tips for Growing Indoors; much of the information in this post has been extrapolated from my experience with those plants.

 Before we get to care details: I want to give a special thanks to the @northernplantroom; when I first got my two jewel Alocasias, Sowmya gave me some good high-level tips on watering, potting media and care.
 It helped enforce my research and early success with these plants.
 I personally feel people like her, good growers who freely share advice and experience, are invaluable to the sustainment of this hobby—it’s how we collectively become better growers.
 If you’re active on Instagram, give her a few likes and a follow.
 Her plants are “top-shelf” perfection and a testament to her commitment-to and love of them.

 View this post on Instagram